 - Chase Hyatt Credit Card- I spent $1,000 in three months to earn two nights at any Hyatt hotel in the world.

-- Citi AAdvantage World MasterCard- I earned 50,000 American Airlines miles (affiliate link) on this card…all I had to do was spend $3,000 within a three-month timeframe, which was easy to do in the midst of remodeling our home.
+- Citi AAdvantage World MasterCard- I earned 50,000 American Airlines miles with a card…all I had to do was spend $3,000 within a three-month timeframe, which was easy to do in the midst of remodeling our home.
 We’ll use these miles for our trip to Europe this fall, or to Fincon in September.
 Again, I’m not sure yet.

 - Chase Southwest Rapid Rewards Plus Card- Greg and I both signed up for this one on the tail end of our remodeling efforts.
 Lucky for us, it was just in time.
 The deal is this: spend $2,000 within three months and earn 50,000 rapid rewards points or two round-trip domestic flights.
 The points can also be redeemed for merchandise or $500 in gift cards.
 Woot!
 We just finished up with one of these cards and moved onto the next.
 Fortunately, our spending should be back to normal now since our home remodel is finished and paid for.